anshradh/trl/README.md

 5. `04-writing-prompt-supervised-baseline-training.ipynb` takes a "behavioral cloning" approach to the task and simply fine-tunes a language model on an r/writingprompts dataset to generate responses to writing prompts.
 6. Finally, `05-writing-prompts-rlhf.ipynb` puts everything together and uses PPO to train a policy model (starting off with the supervised baseline from the previous notebook) against the reward model trained earlier.

+## Example Comparison of Outputs from Fine-Tuned Model and Trained Policy Model:
+**Prompt:**
+Writing Prompt: The demon you conjured up 20 years ago is at your front door.
+She says that her and Lucifer got in a fight and she needs a place to stay for awhile.
+Response:

+**Reference Model Fine-Tuned on Writing Prompt Dataset Output:**
+The dust has failed me, another!

+The here is a mental health lawsuit.Emotion to you suddenly get this pretty easy and not life saving the day.
+This was it however, was won!

+11:17am

+A poster has surfaced via

+\-----------

+Anyways, go check out the lineup of treats and tools you need to know to stop your serious daughter

+You nevermind and lose it.

+"Shit." repeated Carol Gates, one mile from me

+I saw a reporter at hundreds of pairs of hands tightened their shoulders, crafted the human body easier for the next 10 minutes while holding their breath.

+U. Hulk

+I wasn't about to protest!

+WE ARE ABUSE OF ACCOUNTED

+&# begin streaming pirating

+Today is the last few days of retroactive to release link to file attachments most necessary

+The traveler train enters view re: what

+**RL Trained Policy Model Output:** bottom-famyan drawback 2 minutes late!
+The leader behind these lists are the current updates

+&#

+This is my third time telling me about some of the emerging traits that make, life of gods and fallen angels.
+You are not welcome

+Ignoring the toothfalls people use to grow hinds of the oppressors who are annoying them to you around everyday.
+A simple test, all you are seeing is passersmeters and the stars best to her.

+You shall fail.

+It's a must be pragmatic move.
+There is a lot of time, I've maybe some Ted Hayes and I teamed up again for the LiveJournal just a couple of days ago.

+This mission statement.

+First time posting.

+I see what you are thinking is my favorite way to take a turn coming this weekend, my name is Maurice Goodwin.

+Ok, I need some extra provocation.

+The first generation of humans, not needing

 ## References

 ### Proximal Policy Optimisation